-How to Hike Happy

-Altitude Awareness

-Boulder is 5,430 feet above sea level and, as you might imagine, the air is a little thinner up here.
+How to Hike Happy Altitude Awareness Boulder is 5,430 feet above sea level and, as you might imagine, the air is a little thinner up here.
 To help avoid altitude sickness - typified by headaches, nausea and fatigue - make sure to drink more water than usual, curb your alcohol consumption and protect yourself from the sun.

-Sunscreen

 Cover yourself with sunscreen and bring a hat.
 Boulder is a mile closer to the sun than the sandy beaches on the coast, which means it's easier to get a sunburn up here.

-Water and Food

 Our climate is very dry, and it's easy to get dehydrated.
 Drink often, even if you don't feel thirsty.
 Be sure to take plenty of water with you whenever you are hiking.
 Bring along an energy bar or two in case your energy level drops or you spend more time on the trail than planned!

-Care for Colorado

-Picking flowers, collecting rocks and picking berries may not seem to be a big deal, but it means others won't have a chance to enjoy them.
+Care for Colorado Picking flowers, collecting rocks and picking berries may not seem to be a big deal, but it means others won't have a chance to enjoy them.
 With millions of people visiting Open Space and Mountain Parks, the less impact we each make, the longer we will enjoy what we have.
-Learn more at bouldercoloradousa.com/cc.

-Stick to the Trail

-Traveling on the trail leaves room for wildlife and their homes.
+Learn more at bouldercoloradousa.com/cc Stick to the Trail Traveling on the trail leaves room for wildlife and their homes.
 Shortcutting trails causes erosion.
 Be ready to get muddy and step right through puddles.
 Boots dry overnight; plants take years to recover.

-Share Our Trails

 We all enjoy the outdoors in different ways.
 Pay attention, expect to encounter others and be courteous.
 Yield to all.

-Dogs

 On most trails, visitors can walk their dogs on leash.
 If dog guardians wish to walk their dogs off leash, they must be registered in Boulder's Voice and Sight Tag Program.
 Learn more at voiceandsight.org.

-Boulder Convention and Visitors Bureau 2440 Pearl St. Boulder, CO 80302 800.444.0447 | 303.442.2911 BoulderColoradoUSA.com City of Boulder Open Space and Mountain Parks 303.441.3440 • osmp.org Summer Weekend Hiker Shuttles Memorial Day Weekend-Labor Day Full details at BoulderColoradoUSA.com/shuttles
+Visit Boulder, The Convention and Visitors Bureau 2440 Pearl St. Boulder, CO 80302 800.444.0447 | 303.442.2911 BoulderColoradoUSA.com City of Boulder Open Space and Mountain Parks 303.441.3440 • osmp.org BOULDER HIKING GUIDE

+Summer Weekend Hiker Shuttles Full details at BoulderHikerShuttles.com

-Chautauqua Park to Park Shuttle
+Chautaugua Park to Park Shuttle

 Ride the free weekend shuttle to get to Chautauqua stress-free and to avoid parking fees.
-Simply park for free at 5 downtown parking garages, CU Regent lot or New Vista High School, and then hop on the shuttle.
+Simply park for free at one of five downtown parking garages, CU Regent lot or New Vista High School, and then hop on the shuttle.

+Operates Memorial Day weekend to Labor Day

 - FREE pickups every 15 minutes

-- Saturdays and Sundays, 8am-8pm (plus Memorial Day, Labor Day and Fourth of July, 8am-8pm)
+- Saturdays and Sundays, 8am-8pm (plus holidays)

 - Dogs, strollers and gear welcome

-lessie

-Trailhead Shuttle

-Ride to several popular

-hiking trails in the Indian

-Peaks Wilderness where

-parking is scarce.
-Take a

-bus from Boulder to the shuttle: Ride the RTD Bus Route NB from the downtown Boulder station to Nederland High School (fares apply).
+Trailhead Shuttle Ride to several popular hiking trails in the Indian Peaks Wilderness where parking is scarce.
+Take a bus from Boulder to the shuttle: Ride the RTD Bus Route NB from the downtown Boulder station to Nederland High School (free on days the Hessie shuttle operates).
 Operates late May to early October.

 - FREE pickups every 15 minutes

 - Pickup at Nederland High School

-- Friday 6:30am-6pm, Saturday 6:30am-8pm and Sunday 6:30am-6pm (plus holidays)
+- Fridays 6am-6pm, Saturdays 6am-8pm and Sundays 6am-6pm (plus holidays; hours at hessietrailhead.com)

 - Leashed dogs welcome

 - Bikes are not allowed